visheshikab/visheshikab/README.md

 - 🌱 I write what I learn here: https://medium.com/@visheshikab

 - ---------------------------------------------------------------------------------------
-Project 1: Indian Parliament Debates since 1952
-Indian Parliament Debates since 1952
-(I scrape 5,000 documents of parliament debate minutes to see meaningful patterns and evolution in India's governance.)
+Project 1: Indian Parliament Debates since 1952 - I scrape 5,000 documents of parliament debate minutes to see meaningful patterns and evolution in India's governance.

 A sneak peak: